joshmarinacci/webxr-workshops/intro/README.md

 </html>
 ```

 Select the first page from the Glitch sidebar.
-Change the a link to point to `rocket.html` instead of the nasa website.
-Load in the live view.
+Change the `<a>` link to point to `./rocket.html` instead of the nasa website: `<a href="./rocket.html">`  Reload the live view.
 Now when you click on the link it will go to your new page with the picture of the rocket.

-This is the third big thing to know about the web. __A website is a collection of webpages with text and media.__
+This is the third big thing to know about the web. __A website is a collection of web pages with text and media.__

 ## The 3D Web